erduotong/nuitka-doc-zh/docs/--help.md

 depends on it.
 Standalone creates a folder with an executable contained to run it.
 Onefile creates a single executable to deploy.
 App is onefile except on macOS where it's not to be used.
 Module makes a module, and package includes also all sub-modules and sub-packages.
+Dll is currently under development and not for users yet.
 Default is 'accelerated'.
 ```

 中文简介: